Vercin-G/CavApps-Test/README.md

 The live deployment can be found at https://apps.7cav.us/ and the backend at https://bff.apps.7cav.us/

+**NOTE:** This documentation is written so that an average member of the 7th Cavalry <em>should</em> be able to make basic edits to CavApps.
+If you need help with a particular matter or believe this documentation could be improved, please message S6 Development Staff on Discord or on the Forums.

 ## Table of Contents

 - [Running Locally](#running-locally)